Welfare

 Internships

 Students regularly win summer internships, allowing them to carry out a research project within one of the School’s research groups, usually after their second or third year.
-Funding sources include the University Laidlaw Internship Programme and Undergraduate Research Assistantship Scheme (details), and external bodies such as the Nuffield Foundation.
+Funding sources include the Laidlaw Leadership and Research Programme and Research Internship Scheme (StARIS), and external bodies such as the Nuffield Foundation.

 References